ttsse/SymToeplitzEigen.jl/README.md

 # SymToeplitzEigen

-This package implements solving eigenvalues and eigenvectors of symmetric Toeplitz-like matrices in low precision and then using Iterative Refinement (inspired by [IterativeRefinement.jl](https://github.com/RalphAS/IterativeRefinement.jl)) in parallel to improve the accuracy.
+This package implements solving eigenvalues and eigenvectors of symmetric Toeplitz-like matrices in low precision on the GPU (using [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl)) and then using Iterative Refinement (inspired by [IterativeRefinement.jl](https://github.com/RalphAS/IterativeRefinement.jl)) in parallel to improve the accuracy.

 ## Exported functions: